What is Vacant Possession? A definition and guide

 When a property is ‘sold with vacant possession’, it means that the property should be empty of tenants and furniture on the day that you complete your sale or purchase of it.
-The only items that should be left in the house, if any, are those that have been agreed with the buyer in advance and have been written into the contract.
+The only items that should be left in the house, if any, are those agreed with the buyer in advance and written into the contract.

 However, not all transfers of ownership are so simple.
 The Standard Conditions of Sale in England and Wales allow a property to be sold with or without vacant possession.
-In the case of the latter situation, it usually means there will be tenants in situ.
+In the latter case, it usually means there will be tenants in situ.
 Regardless of the conditions, the full terms of each tenancy agreement relating to the property must be stated in the contract.

 Buying with vacant possession